Lochipi/SWE-Revision-Interview-Prep/recover_lost_files.md

 - Git Documentation: [git cherry-pick](https://git-scm.com/docs/git-cherry-pick)

 ##### last words
-If you found this guide helpful, feel free to connect with me on Twitter at EmaseLC or on LinkedIn at Cornelius Emase.
+If you found this guide helpful, feel free to connect with me on [Twitter](https://twitter.com/EmaseLC) or on [LinkedIn](https://www.linkedin.com/in/cornelius-emase/).
 Your feedback and support mean the world to me.
 Leave a star ⭐